Frequently Asked Questions

 Each programme of study will have its own entry requirements and you should check the individual course pages on the University website for the programme to which you are applying.

 What scores do I need in English Language tests?
-Will my application be considered incomplete without them?

 Do you require transcripts?